raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Once a DSO Session has been established, if either client or server receives a DNS message over the DSO Session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+Once a DSO Session has been established, if either client or server receives a DNS message over the DSO Session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST forcibly abort the connection immediately.

 ***